mitre/im_sample_algorithm/docs/README.md

 _It is not an application._
 GitHub [CI](../.github/workflows/ci.yml) is used to build & run tests.

 You should be familiar with the [FAA's Flight-deck Interval Management](https://www.faa.gov/about/office_org/headquarters_offices/ang/offices/tc/library/storyboard/detailedwebpages/im.html) concept.
-To understand any of this content at a techincal level, you need to also have [RTCA's DO-361A, Appendix C](https://my.rtca.org/).
+To understand any of this content at a technical level, you need to also have [RTCA's DO-361A, Appendix C](https://my.rtca.org/).

 For an application that can use this library, see the [FIM MOPS Aircraft & Control Model](https://mitre.github.io/FMACM/) (FMACM).